In the Kitchen

 Capers: Make sure you get good quality.
 There is nothing more vile than a bad caper and little more superb than a good one.

 Bread Heels: I always have the heels of bread loaves in the freezer for whizzing up breadcrumbs.
-Store bought breadcrumbs are made from poor quality bread, are full of the nasty preservative 282 and have a dreadful texture.

 To be continued…